MLton/mlton/README.md

 MLton can be built from source using the usual `./configure && make && make install` sequence to install under the system default installation directory (typically, `/usr/local`).
 Optionally, you can specify the `--prefix` argument to install MLton into a custom directory.

-Additionally, you can instruct MLton to look for `gmp.h` outside your include path or for `libgmp` outside your library search path via `--with-gmp-lib` and `--with-gmp-include` configure options, as in:
+You can instruct MLton to look for `gmp.h` outside your include path or for `libgmp` outside your library search path using `--with-gmp-lib` and `--with-gmp-include` configure options, as in:

 ```shell